Polarization switching induced by domain wall sliding in two-dimensional ferroelectric monochalcogenides: Results and Discussion

-In practice, we calculate the polarization resolved in unit cells using the Born effective charges, as described in Section \ref{section:stru}.
-We approximate the Born effective charges as being constant along the reaction path.
-While the BEC do in fact change along the path, the polarization agree reasonably well with exact calculations (see table S1 in the SI for the BEC and polarization calculated with this method for all compounds).
-We have evaluated the expression above for the four materials and both types of walls directly from the NEB energy profiles and the values of spontaneous polarization.
-The values are stated in Tab. \ref{tab:table3}.
-In the case of SnS we find $\mathcal{E}_\mathrm{C}=2.6$ kv/cm, which may be to an experimental value of 24 kV/cm,\cite{Higa2020} obtained for a 9 layer slab.
-To our knowledge, the only DFT estimate for the coercive field is based on coherent monodomain switching and is reported to be 1.8$\times10^{3}$ kV/cm.\cite{Hanakata2016} The large discrepancy between this value and experimental value was attributed to a) the fact that polarization switching does not actually happen simultaneously in all unit cells but through domain wall sliding or b) a potential effect of lattice strain due to the substrate.\cite{Higa2020} Our simulations suggest that a) may be enough to reconcile the experimentally observed $\mathcal{E}_\mathrm{C}$ for SnS with DFT simulations.
-Although our calculated coercive field is an order of magnitude smaller than the experimental value, we note that the calculated barriers and coercive fields are highly sensitive to the anisotropy, which is severely underestimated by PBE for SnS (see Tab. \ref{tab:table3}).
-If we regard the anisotropy to be the determining parameter for the barrier, we may consider the case of SnSe instead, which is predicted to have an anisotropy close to that of SnS by PBE.
-In that case we obtain 11 kV/cm, which is much closer to the experimental value.
-It is, however, also possible that the presence of defects may tend pin the domain walls and thus increase the measured coercive fields compared the calculated fields for pristine systems.
+Although our calculated coercive field is almost an order of magnitude smaller than the experimental value, we note that the calculated barriers and coercive fields are highly sensitive to the anisotropy, which is severely underestimated by the present calculations for SnS (see table \ref{tab:table3}).
+If we regard the anisotropy to be the determining parameter for the barrier, we may consider the case of SnSe instead, which our calculations predict to have an anisotropy close to the experimental value of SnS.
+In that case we obtain 11 kV/cm, which is much closer to the reported experimental value for the coercive field.
+It is, however, also possible that the presence of defects tend to pin the DWs and thus increase the measured coercive fields.
 In any case, our results support the view that polarization switching occurs through DW sliding and not through coherent monodomain switching in monolayer GeSe, SnS and SnSe.
-Further measurements and calculations should help elucidate the role of defects in the DW pinning.
-Interestingly, in GeS, the most anisotropic material, the coercive field due to DW sliding is similar to the $\mathcal{E}_\mathrm{C}$ calculated by DFT for coherent monodomain switching ($6\times10^3$ kV/cm) \cite{Wang_2017} and the switching mechanism in that material could be different to the other three compounds studied here.
-One should, however, again be cautious since the anisotropy is overestimated by PBE for the case of GeS and the coercive field due to domain wall sliding could be severely overestimated.
+Further measurements and calculations should help elucidate the effect of DW pinning by defects.
+Interestingly, in GeS which is the most anisotropic material, the calculated coercive field due to DW sliding is similar to the coercive field for coherent monodomain switching ($6\times10^3$ kV/cm) \cite{Wang_2017} and the switching mechanism in that material could be different from the other three compounds studied here.
+One should, however, be cautious since the anisotropy is overestimated by the functional applied in the present work (see section \ref{section:dft}) and the coercive field due to DW sliding could thus be severely overestimated as well.